Chart Color Schemes

 The level of residential development activity in Glenhaven is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Glenhaven had approximately 13 dwellings receiving development approval each year.
-Between FY-21 and FY-25, around 68 homes were approved, with another 3 approved so far in FY-26.
-Despite population decline, this level of activity is considered adequate relative to other areas.
+Based on AreaSearch analysis of ABS building approval numbers, Glenhaven has experienced around 13 dwellings receiving development approval each year.
+Over the past five financial years, from FY-21 to FY-25, approximately 68 homes were approved, with another 15 approved in FY-26 so far.
+Despite population decline in recent years, this level of development activity has been adequate relative to population size, which is positive for buyers.

-The average expected construction cost value for new properties was $2,391,000, indicating a focus on the premium market segment.
-This year, there have been $49,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to Greater Sydney, Glenhaven has significantly less development activity, which is 78.0% below the regional average per person.
-This constrained new construction can reinforce demand and pricing for existing dwellings.
-Nationally, development activity is also lower, reflecting market maturity and possible development constraints.
+The average expected construction cost value of new properties is $2,391,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY-26, there have also been $49,000 in commercial approvals, suggesting a predominantly residential focus.
+Compared to Greater Sydney, Glenhaven has significantly less development activity, 78.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+Similarly, when measured against national averages, Glenhaven's development activity is lower, reflecting market maturity and possible development constraints.

-New building activity shows 79.0% detached houses and 21.0% medium and high-density housing, maintaining Glenhaven's traditional low density character with a focus on family homes.
-The estimated population per dwelling approval is 632 people, reflecting the area's quiet, low activity development environment.
-Population forecasts indicate Glenhaven will gain 184 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+New building activity in Glenhaven shows that 79.0% of approved dwellings are detached houses, while 21.0% are medium or high-density housing.
+This maintains the area's traditional low density character and focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 632 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate that Glenhaven will gain approximately 184 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development